NachtRaveVL/Simple-AstroTracker-Arduino/README.md

 * Actuator & Sensor pins can be multiplexed or expanded along with any control input pins through 8/16-bit i2c expanders for pin-limited controllers.
 * Library data can be built into onboard Flash or exported onto external storage to additionally save on compiled sketch size.

-Made primarily for Arduino microcontrollers / build environments, but should work with PlatformIO, Espressif, Teensy, STM32, Pico, and others - although one might experience turbulence until the bug reports get ironed out.
+Designed primarily for Arduino and Arduino-compatible build environments.
+PlatformIO, Espressif, Teensy, STM32, Pico, and other supported toolchains may also be used.

-*If you value the work that we do, our small team always appreciates a subscription to our [Patreon](www.patreon.com/nachtrave).*
+*If this work is useful, project support is always appreciated through [Patreon](www.patreon.com/nachtrave).*

 ## About

-We want to make astronomical trackers more accessible to DIY'ers by utilizing the widely-available low-cost IoT and IoT-like microcontrollers (MCUs) of today.
+The goal is to make astronomical tracking more accessible to DIY builders by using widely available, low-cost microcontrollers (MCUs).

-With the advances in miniaturization technology bringing us even more compact MCUs at even lower costs, it becomes a lot more possible to use one of these small devices to continuously resolve target positions, move telescope axes, coordinate attached equipment, and monitor environmental conditions.
-Astronomical tracking is a strong application for these devices, especially as a data logger, process monitor, and observatory controller.
-Professional controller systems can cost hundreds to even thousands of dollars, but DIY systems can wind up being a fraction of that cost.
+Modern low-cost MCUs provide enough processing power, memory, and I/O to resolve target positions, drive mount axes, coordinate cameras and focusers, monitor weather, and manage observing equipment.
+Astronomical tracking is a strong fit for these devices as a local controller, data logger, and process monitor.
+Commercial controller systems can cost hundreds or thousands of dollars, while DIY systems can be built for substantially less.

-Astruino is a MCU-based solution primarily written for Arduino and Arduino-like MCU devices.
-It allows one to combine hobbyist stepper/servo hardware, telescope mounts, cameras, focusers, environmental sensors, heaters, relays, and other widely available low-cost hardware into a functional DIY astronomical tracking system.
-Be it a converted manual mount, 3D printed tracker, backyard telescope, roll-off roof, or dome shutter, Astruino leaves the physical implementation open to the builder while providing the common automation and tracking layer.
+Astruino is written primarily for Arduino and Arduino-compatible MCUs.
+It combines stepper and servo hardware, telescope mounts, cameras, focusers, environmental sensors, heaters, relays, and other widely available low-cost hardware into a functional DIY astronomical tracking system.
+The physical implementation remains open to the builder.

 ## Controller Setup

 ### MCU Requirements

-There is no single minimum MCU for every Astruino build because enabled UI, networking, logging, target-data storage, and object counts change the program and memory requirements considerably.
+There is no single minimum MCU for every Astruino build because enabled UI, networking, logging, target-data storage, mount and axis-driver configuration, and object counts can change the program and memory requirements considerably.

 As a practical starting point: